zaxigia/awesome-stars/README.md

 ## Stylus

-*   [XPoet/hexo-theme-keep](https://github.com/XPoet/hexo-theme-keep) - :rainbow: A simple and elegant theme for Hexo.
+*   [XPoet/hexo-theme-keep](https://github.com/XPoet/hexo-theme-keep) - :rainbow: A simple and light theme for Hexo.
 It makes you more focused on writing.

 ## VBScript